-If you read my last post, How to E-A-T Your SEO, I talked about how your trustworthiness contributes to your business's overall perception and website.
-Since then, I have received several emails asking how is one to go about accomplishing that.
-Here's one part of that equation.
+If you read my post, How to E-A-T Your SEO, I discuss how your trustworthiness contributes to your business's website and overall perception.
+Since then, I have received several emails asking how to go about accomplishing that.

 Mission Statement vs. Ethics Statement

 You can have a Mission Statement also.
-Your Mission Statement is generally a couple of sentences stating clearly and concisely your primary core ethic.
-Your Ethics Statement allows you to go one step further and explain how that Missions Statement came to be and how you will back it up.
+Your Mission Statement is generally a couple of sentences stating your primary core ethic clearly and concisely.
+However, your Ethics Statement allows you to go one step further and explain how that Mission Statement came to be and how you will back it up.

 Why have an ethics/trust statement on your website?
-Because it allows you to share in detail what you feel is important and what those who are considering doing business with you can count on.
+Because it allows you to share in detail what you feel is vital to those who are considering doing business with you and what they can count on.
 That's called a win-win!

-New business owners do not realize that by having a written ethics statement on your website, and of course, backing that up, you can separate yourself from the competition, which will contribute to your ongoing success over the long run.
+New business owners do not realize that by having a written ethics statement on your website and backing that up, you can separate yourself from the competition, which will contribute to your ongoing success over the long run.

 My Code of Ethics